 May 31 — Application and supporting documents deadline for fall semester admission to the Honors College.
 Final decisions for fall semester admissions are made by August 1.
 Students are highly encouraged to complete their application by April 1.

 May 31 — Application and supporting documents deadline for admission to the University of Houston for the fall semester.
 Visit the University of Houston Admissions website for additional information.

 For spring candidates

 December 1 — Application and supporting documents deadline for spring admissions.
-Final decisions for spring semester admissions are made during the first two weeks of January.
+Final decisions for spring semester admission are made during the first two weeks of January.

-Freshman applicants seeking University scholarships are advised to apply during the fall semester of the student's senior year in high school, as the University reserves the right to cease awarding scholarships once funds are exhausted.
+Freshman applicants seeking University scholarships are advised to apply during the fall semester of their senior year in high school, as the University reserves the right to cease awarding scholarships once funds are exhausted.